-Birch Street Elementary It is the vision of the Birch Street Elementary School to create an instructional program that strengthens and equalizes the learning potential of all students.
-Cherry Street Intermediate It is the vision of the Cherry Street Intermediate School to create an instructional program that strengthens and equalizes the learning potential of all students.
+Birch Street Elementary It is the vision of Birch Street Elementary to create an instructional program that strengthens and equalizes the learning potential of all students.
+Kalkaska Upper Elementary It is the vision of the Kalkaska Upper Elementary to create an instructional program that strengthens and equalizes the learning potential of all students.
 Rapid City Elementary It is the vision of Rapid City Elementary School to create an instructional program that strengthens and equalizes the learning potential of all students.